 Contact: David Barnes

-WASHINGTON – The Internal Revenue Service (IRS) continues to make little progress in reducing improper payments of Earned Income Tax Credits (EITC), according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON -- Victims of identity theft continue to experience delays and errors in receiving refunds, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.

 Note: The difference between the date TIGTA issues an audit report to the Internal Revenue Service and the date TIGTA publicly releases the report is due to TIGTA's internal review process to ensure that public release is in compliance with Federal confidentiality laws.

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.